 People with this condition have very low levels of certain white blood cells, called circulating T cells, which help your body fight infections.
 These cells may work differently in people with primary biliary cholangitis, too.
 It’s not yet clear how or if these differences trigger the liver disorder or its symptoms.

 Another theory is that the disease is an immune system problem.

 You might not have symptoms at first.
 In more than half of people who have this condition (up to 60%), doctors find it unexpectedly when someone gets blood tests to check how well their liver works.

 If you do have symptoms, the first and most common ones are:

 Over time, your liver tissue can scar and harden.
-Other complications can start as the liver stops working the way it should and the bile ducts become blocked.
+Other complications can start as the liver stops working because of scarring.
+This is called cirrhosis.
 Gallstones and bile duct stones can form, causing pain and infections.

 Other complications of PBC include: